Senior Onboarding and Registration - SOAR

 • Be sure to indicate which special programs/learning communities are of interest

-• Take a look at our Learning & Career Pathways to explore majors and programs available at Chabot College
+To learn about Chabot's degrees and certificates, take a look at our Learning & Career Pathways to explore majors and programs available.

 Log-in to your Zonemail account

 Zonemail is your student email.
-It is important to check your Zonemail regularly as all official Chabot communication comes to this email (i.e. financial aid info)
+It is important to check your Zonemail regularly as all official Chabot communication comes to this email (i.e. class and financial aid info)

 Orientation helps you learn about our campus programs and resources.
 It is also one of the core services for priority registration.
 Complete your online orientation.